johnjackoleary/cfi-commonplace-book/Lesson Plans/Commercial/~ CPL Lesson Plan Outline.md

 ---
 ### Commercial Pilot Airplane Single-Engine, Lesson Plan Outline
 > [!note]
-> “Lessons” will often consist of multiple ground and/or flight sessions.
+> "Lessons" will often consist of multiple ground and/or flight sessions.

 Outline of All ACS Tasks
 [[CPL.1 Commercial Overview, Preflight Preparation and Procedures, and Airport Operations]]